 15 Fast-Forward Facts About Blockbuster Video

 It wasn’t too long ago that Blockbuster Video was on top of the home video world.
 More than 9000 stores dotted the U.S. in 2004, each offering some 6000 square feet of DVDs, VHS tapes, video games, and candy bars.
-But the arrival of Netflix and entertainment-on-demand stripped the company to the bone and necessitated bankruptcy: As of January 2014, just 51 Blockbuster franchises were left.
+But the arrival of Netflix and entertainment-on-demand stripped the company to the bone and necessitated bankruptcy in 2010.
+Today, only one independently-owned Blockbuster is still operating in Bend, Oregon, a location made viable by a lack of high-speed internet in the surrounding area.
 If you’re feeling nostalgic for a time when it required transportation and human interaction to watch a movie, check out these 15 facts about the rise and fall of America’s onetime video king.

 Dallas, Texas entrepreneur David Cook was still smarting from a collapsed oil market in 1985 when his wife, Sandy, broached the idea of opening up a video store.
 Cook had been writing computer programs to manage inventory for big oil businesses, but a market collapse led to a stack of unpaid invoices.
 At the same time, the VHS rental market was exploding, growing from 7000 stores in 1983 to 19,000 in 1986.
 The Cooks decided the industry could use a mega-store with an inventory larger than independent shops could provide.
 Sandy came up with the familiar blue-and-yellow color scheme, and Blockbuster was born.

 2. Blockbuster was the first video store to keep tapes on shelves.